 We were appointed to produced a number of visualisations for our client for a property which our interior designer re-designed and presented to the client for approval.

-Extension Architecture helped a client realise their desire to extend their loft in Merton.
+Extension Architecture helped a client realise their desire to extend their loft.

 Side Extension and

 Loft Conversion Project

 Property is a detached Victorian building located in an area with mixed residential and commercial developments.

 The project included a double storey rear extension, loft conversion, internal